 Cons: Most bulbs easy to smash or shoot out.
 Require constant electricity.

 Pros: New LED bulbs are incredibly efficient at generating bright light.
+A good example of modern security vs old security.

 Cons: Years after entering the market, LED bulbs are barely price-competitive with older options.